Minimally-processed plant protein is the future, whether we like it or not.

 They have their merits, but also some inherent dangers.

-They are providing plant-based alternatives but they are highly processed.
+They are providing alternatives from plants but they are certainly a highly-processed food.

-These plant-based meat alternatives use 99 percent less water and generate far less greenhouse gases, it is claimed, as compared to raising beef.
+These plant-based meat alternatives use 99 percent less water to grow and generate far less greenhouse gases, it is claimed, as compared to raising beef.

-Whilst these assertions have yet to be tested, what is certain is that these PBMAs use highly processed plant proteins that have been extracted and cannot be considered whole foods.
+Whilst these assertions have yet to be tested, what is certain is that these PBMAs use highly-processed plant proteins that have been extracted from legumes and cannot be considered whole foods.

 The effect of these processed and refined plant proteins on human well-being have yet to be assessed.
 Whilst they are lower in cholesterol than meat obviously, they in fact are higher in saturated fat than whole foods like lentils, peas and fava beans; they also have far more added salt.